Salem station (MBTA): Future

 The MBTA has contemplated adding a branch line from Salem through Peabody, terminating near the Northshore Mall or the Danversport area of Danvers.
 While the right of way to Peabody would be shared with existing freight service, the routes beyond that involve restoring tracks on the Salem and Lawrence Railroad or the Essex Railroad, both of which have been unused for decades.
 In 2004, the MBTA classified the branch line as a "Medium Term" proposal with an 11-to-20-year time frame for implementation.
 In comparison, the new parking garage and rehabilitation of the current station were classed "Short Term" and were completed in 2014.

-The former branch portal created by the 1951-built overpass is still intact and may be reused if the line reopened.
+The former branch portal created by the 1951-built overpass is still intact.
 An easement for the connection to the Danvers Branch was maintained in early designs for the garage, but may have been obstructed by the garage as built.
 A 2018 study of rail service to Peabody called for a Salem–Peabody shuttle service, requiring passengers to transfer at Salem for service to Boston.
+As of 2024, a residential transit oriented development is planned to replace the remaining surface parking lot bordering Bridge Street.